 By contributing to a personal pension or by making charitable donations that qualify for 'gift aid', you may be able to bring yourself under certain tax thresholds such as the higher rate tax threshold and the tax credits thresholds.
 Charities also benefit by receiving a tax credit from the government when you complete a gift aid donation.
 However, do not give to charity via gift aid if your income is low as you may become liable to repay the tax credit claimed by the charity.

 Basic rate taxpayers can earn £1,000 of savings interest tax free.
 Higher rate taxpayers can earn £500 tax free.
 Everyone can also receive £2,000 of dividend income tax free regardless of their other income.

 In addition to this, you should also make use of tax free savings accounts such as ISAs.

 Children are not exempt from tax but they do have their own personal allowances too.
 However, if you place money into investments in your child's name, any income will be taxed as yours, unless it comes to less than £100 per year (per parent per child).
 If this affects you, you should consider a tax free savings account for you child such as a Junior ISA.

-The marriage allowance lets you transfer £1,185 of your personal allowance to your husband, wife or civil partner - if they earn more than you.
-This can reduce their tax by up to £237 in the tax year 2018-19.
-To benefit as a couple, the lower earner must have an income of £11,850 or less and the higher earn must earn between £11,851 and £46,350.
+The marriage allowance lets you transfer some of your unused personal allowance to your husband, wife or civil partner - if they earn more than you.

 Trading and property allowances